 EDUCATION

-Princeton University, Ph.D. (expected May 2026)
+Princeton University, Ph.D.
+(May 2026)

 UChicago Harris School of Public Policy, M.P.P.